 You can apply for a U.S. Bank personal loan online, by phone or in person at a local branch.

 You’ll want to have the following details ready: Your identifying information, including full name, address, date of birth and Social Security number.

 You’ll also want to know your desired loan amount, term and loan purpose.

 The U.S. Bank website notes that if approved, you could receive your loan funds in as soon as one business day.
-But keep in mind that depending on your bank, it could take up to three to five days to receive your funds if U.S. Bank needs to see more paperwork.
-You’d receive the funds via cashier’s check or direct deposit to your bank account.
+But keep in mind that depending on your bank, it could take longer to receive your cash.

 Not sure if a U.S. Bank personal loan is right for you?
 Consider these alternatives.